Witch’s Tower – Guided Space Prototype

 Spatial Flow & Visual Hierarchy

-Although no gameplay mechanics are implemented, the space was structured around a clear progression idea:
+The space was structured around a clear progression idea:

 Curiosity Hook